SnowdenNeuroverse/NeuroNotebooks/README.md

 The templates can be loaded into your Notebooks session using the NeuroJulia function get_notebook

 For example:
-To load the NotebookAdminCommands.ipynb notebook found in the Admin folder of this repository.
+To load the NotebookAdminCommands.ipynb notebook found in this repository.

   - open a Julia Notebook in your Neuroverse Notebooks session
   - run the following code